jeeho-ahn/Ordered-Sorting-IROS2023/readme.md

-# Coordination of two robotic manipulators for object retrieval in clutter
+# Coordination of multiple mobile manipulators for ordered sorting of cluttered objects

 More components are to be added.